Chart Color Schemes

 Sandringham has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 29 projects that may affect this region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 29 projects likely to impact the area.
 Notable projects include Sanctuary Sandringham, Miramar, The Coterie, and Beach Point Sandringham.
-Below is a list of projects likely to have the greatest relevance.
+Below is a list of projects expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.